odoo/documentation/project/configuration/setup.rst

 Overview
 ========

-Odoo Project allows you to manage a project together with your whole team, and to communicate with any member for each project and task.
+Twenty20 Project allows you to manage a project together with your whole team, and to communicate with any member for each project and task.

 It works with projects containing tasks following customizable stages.